Baton twirling: Competitive baton twirling

-Competitive baton twirling is classified by two factors, skill and age.
-The NBTA, USTA, and WBTF separate twirlers by their skill levels, which range from novice, beginner, intermediate, to advanced; advancement to the next skill level is determined through the number of first place wins that the twirler has accomplished against other twirlers.
+Competitive baton twirling is classified by two factors, skill, and age.
+The NBTA, USTA, TU, and WBTF separate twirlers by their skill levels, which range from novice, beginner, intermediate, to advanced, and elite; advancement to the next skill level is determined through the number of first-place wins that the twirler has accomplished against other twirlers.

-Wins obtained with no competitors in said division typically do not count towards advancement.
+Wins obtained with no competitors in said division typically do not count toward advancement.
 Next, the twirlers are classified by their age through a standard scale that is as follows: 0-6 7-9 10-12 13-15 16-21 22+.
 This classification scale ensures that the competition between twirlers in each division is fair.